mjrenfro/Solidity_Baby_Steps/pet-shop-tutorial/README.md

-#Following along the Truffle made tutorial here:
+# Following along the Truffle made tutorial here:

 http://truffleframework.com/tutorials/pet-shop

-#Learned stages
+## Learned stages

+### Developing the Smart Contracts

    All parts must be in their respective folders for truffle to perform the desired operation.